ThiriSandar-hash/ICT105-MoonLight-MVP./README.md

 # README Update Template After Lab 03

-Add or update these sections in your repository README.md.

 ## Customer Problem Discovery Summary

-In Lab 03, our team collected early problem evidence from target users.
-The purpose was to confirm whether our selected problem from Lab 02 is real and important.
+In Lab 03, our team collected early problem evidence from students and young professionals.
+The purpose was to confirm whether the problem of expense management is real and important.
+The interviews showed that many users have difficulty tracking their expenses and often spend more than they planned.

 ## Target Respondents

-Describe who you interviewed or surveyed.
+We interviewed 10 respondents, including students and young professionals.
+They are our target users because they regularly manage personal expenses and need a simple way to track their spending and budget.

 ## Main Evidence Found

-Summarize the repeated pain points and current workarounds.
+The interviews revealed several repeated pain points:

+- Most respondents do not record their expenses regularly and rely on memory.
+- Many respondents often spend more than their planned budget.
+- Current methods such as notebooks, phone notes, and Excel are inconvenient and time-consuming.
+- Most respondents do not use a budgeting application and want a simpler solution.

 ## Updated Problem Statement

-Write your revised problem statement based on evidence.
+Students and young professionals struggle to manage their expenses because they do not record spending regularly and often rely on memory.
+Existing methods are inconvenient and difficult to maintain, resulting in poor financial awareness and overspending.

 ## Decision for Next Step

-Explain whether the team will continue, narrow the target segment, revise the problem, or change direction.
+The team decided to continue with the Budget Tracker App idea.
+Based on the interview evidence, we will focus on creating an MVP with simple expense recording, spending summaries, and budget tracking features that are easy and quick to use.